-World Naked Gardening Day is May 6th.
-Are you prepared?
+World Naked Gardening Day was May 5.
+Did you (un)dress for the occasion?

 While you might get a little dirty, the intention is good, clean, fun in the sun, and a move towards becoming more comfortable in our skin with “non-sexual nudity.”

 Inspired by World Naked Bike Ride events, Mark Storey (consulting editor for Nude & Natural magazine) and permaculturalist Jacob Gabriel founded World Naked Gardening Day as a project of Body Freedom Collaborative (BFC).
 Some of Storey’s other mischievous pranks are rooted in guerrilla gardening in urban environments.

 Corky Stanton of Clothes Free International assisted Storey with web hosting and promotion of the project.
 Stanton also provided web hosting and promotion for World Naked Bike Ride from the beginning of the project.

 The event is not intended to be a large gathering at any particular location, but something people can practice on their own time and at their own will, however they please.
 Storey notes in the New York Daily News that,

 “No particular organization owns World Naked Gardening Day.”